ymyildiz/emu676_spring2026_ymyildiz/README.md

-# Electric Vehicle Routing Problem with Time Windows, Partial Recharging and Driver Rest (E-VRPTW-PR-DR)
+# Electric Vehicle Routing Problem with Time Windows, Partial Recharging and Driver Rest (E-VRPTW-PR-DR) Project
-This repository is specified for the Term Project in the scope of EMU 676 Optimization Models and Algorithms in Transportation and Distribution, Spring 2026.
+This repository is specified for the Term Project in the scope of EMU 676 Optimization Models and Algorithms in Transportation and Distribution, Spring 2026, and contains the implementation files for the **(E-VRPTW-PR-DR)**.
-# E-VRPTW-PR-DR Project

-This repository contains the implementation files for the **Electric Vehicle Routing Problem with Time Windows, Partial Recharging and Driver Rest Constraints (E-VRPTW-PR-DR)**.

 The project includes two solution approaches:

-1. **MILP / MIP exact model** implemented with Gurobi
+1. **MILP / MIP exact model** implemented in Python by Gurobi
 2. **Hybrid ALNS + DP metaheuristic** implemented in Python

 The objective is to minimize the number of electric vehicles and the total travel distance while satisfying customer time windows, vehicle capacity, battery capacity, partial recharging, and driver rest constraints.